A new year is here, which means it’s time to get motivated and start fresh…with your content, of course.

 3. Get organized

-Put together an excel spreadsheet for your content audits where you can break up the metrics into different columns and easily sort or rank the data.
+Put together an excel spreadsheet for your audits where you can break up the metrics into different columns and easily sort or rank the data.
 Some tools, like Google Analytics, will let you export website data to a .CSV file, which you can easily add to your audit spreadsheet.
 A .CSV file (comma-separated values) is a plain text file where the data is separated by commas and can be exported into a simple spreadsheet.

 4. Find your content audit headlines

-To report the results of your audit, find three to five headlines — or succinct key — that will guide your strategy moving forward.
+To report the results of your audit, find three to five headlines — or succinct key points — that will guide your strategy moving forward.
 You can share these with your team and other stakeholders without overwhelming them with too many data points.

 5. Re-evaluate content often

 Don’t make content audits a once-a-year endeavor.
 Make sure you are frequently evaluating your content against your KPIs.
-The Content Marketing Institute has a great article on how to do quick, condensed content audits throughout the year.
+The Content Marketing Institute has a great article on how to do quick, condensed audits throughout the year.
 You can leave the larger, more comprehensive audits for January or the start of your fiscal year.
 CMI has a helpful article on those, too.

 Don’t want to tackle your content autit alone?
 WriterGirl can help you get a full picture of your content, so you know where you need to beef up or scale back to meet your business goals.
 Want to learn more?
 Let’s talk!